turbot/guardrails-samples/policy_packs/azure/compute/enforce_vms_to_not_be_older_than_7_days/README.md

 categories: ["security"]
 ---

-# Enforce Azure Virtual Machines to Not Be Older Than 7 Days
+# Enforce Azure Compute Virtual Machines to Not Be Older Than 7 Days

 Enforcing Azure Virtual Machines to not be older than 7 days ensures that the systems are continuously updated, reducing the risk of vulnerabilities and ensuring compliance with security policies.
 This practice helps in maintaining optimal performance, security, and reliability of the virtual environments.